Options to improve North Stradbroke Island public transport

 Project achievements to date

-- A detailed project plan has been accepted by the Department of State Development.
+- A detailed project plan has been accepted by the department.

 - First stage project funds have been transferred to the Department of Transport and Main Roads.